Elias Motsoaledi Local Municipality

 Elias Motsoaledi Municipality (Mmasepala wa Elias Motsoaledi; UMasipaladi ye Elias Motsoaledi), formerly the Greater Groblersdal Municipality, is a local municipality within the Sekhukhune District Municipality, in the Limpopo province of South Africa.
-The seat of is Groblersdal.
-It is named in honour of the Elias Motsoaledi.
+The seat of the municipality is Groblersdal.
+It is named in honour of the anti-apartheid activist Elias Motsoaledi.

 Main places

 The 2001 census divided the municipality into the following main places: